Centre For Family Equity

 About us

-The Centre for Family Equity, formerly known as the Single Mothers’ Alliance, addresses family poverty in BC through research, policy recommendations, legal action, and targeted programs.
-Our intersectional equity approach considers how families experience systemic discrimination and socioeconomic inequality based on their social identities in our unequal society.
-We work to address human rights violations and create solutions that meet the real and evolving needs of families based on their lived experience.
+The Centre for Family Equity, formerly known as the Single Mothers’ Alliance, addresses family poverty in BC through community-engaged research, policy recommendations, law reform, and support programs.
+Our intersectional equity approach considers how families experience systemic discrimination and socioeconomic inequality based on their identities.
+We work to create solutions that meet the real and evolving needs of families based on their lived experiences.
 Driven by our community-based organizing model and active member network, we determine our strategic priorities based on community engagement to create a BC where all families thrive.

 action icon